Before deployment

 --request-path pod-req-no-specific-apparmor-profile.json \

-The policy will accept the request and produce the following output:
+The policy will accept the request and produce output like:

 {